GLOBAL MARKETS-Euro, stocks jump on Greek bailout hopes

 By Rodrigo Campos and Herbert Lash

-NEW YORK, Feb 7 The euro hit an eight-week high against the dollar on Tuesday, helping lift stocks and commodities on signs a Greek bailout agreement was near, but the rally lost a little steam after a key meeting was postponed by a day.
+NEW YORK, Feb 7 The euro hit an eight-week high against the dollar on Tuesday, helping lift stocks and commodities on signs a Greek bailout agreement was near, but the rally lost steam after a key meeting was postponed until Wednesday.

 The euro rallied after Greece appeared to be close to terms on a 130-billion-euro bailout.
 A government official said Athens was drafting a list of painful reforms needed to clinch a new financial package, moving Athens a step closer to a deal that is needed to avoid a chaotic debt default.

-But a meeting of Greek political leaders was postponed until Wednesday because a draft of the bailout's terms was still not available, a party official said.
+But a meeting was postponed until Wednesday because Greek political leaders yet to get a draft of the bailout agreement, a party official said.

-The euro jumped at one point more than 1 percent to a session high of $1.3270, hitting its highest level since Dec.
-12. Gains were later pared to 0.9 percent.
+The euro jumped at one point more than 1 percent to a session high of $1.3269, hitting its highest level since Dec.
+12, but later pared gains to 0.8 percent.

-Greek political leaders have balked at the austerity plan, with the meeting already having been put off from Monday to Tuesday, as it is certain to mean a big drop in living standards for many Greeks.
+Greek political leaders had balked at the austerity plan required to receive the rescue funds and strikers protesting against more austerity tussled with police outside parliament.

 "The market is expecting a Greek deal, so there's greater optimism overall," said Greg Moore, currency strategist at TD Securities in Toronto.